 SPCA opposes the promotion of breed standards that may cause welfare harms in pedigree animal shows.

-(See Selective Breeding for more details)
+(See Selective Breeding for more information)

 SPCA advocates for owners of pedigree animals to consider whether their animal is suited to take part in shows.